What is Upper Back Pain?

 Upper back pain is common and often can be very tiresome.
 If your upper back pain is posture related, you have the power to change things through effective chiropractic treatment, advice, exercises and willpower!
 If you don’t have pain at the moment, but suspect your posture is poor, start making these changes now before it manifests as pain in the future.

-Still Unsure About a Chiropractic Visit in Cambridge?
+Still Unsure About a Visit to a Cambridge Chiropractor?

 If you live near Cambridge and have pain or other symptoms, or if you want to improve the function of your body, chiropractic is a safe and very effective solution.
-If you are unsure whether chiropractic treatment is right for you, then please consider booking a 1 hour initial consultation or a FREE 15 minute spine check so that you and your chiropractor can get an idea as to what is causing your problem.
-During this time, the process of chiropractic care will be explained fully and you can decide whether it is right for you.
-To book this session, please call 01223 459240 or click on the contact page.
+If you are unsure whether chiropractic care is right for you, then you should consider booking either a first visit or a FREE spine check.
+During this time, the process of chiropractic care will be explained fully.
+There is no obligation to continue with the visits.
+To book, please call 01223 459240, book online or contact us.